cube-js/cube/docs/Getting-Started-Docker.md

 [link-config]: /config
 [link-env-vars]: /reference/environment-variables

-This guide will help you get the Cube.js running as Docker container using Docker Compose.
+This guide will help you get Cube.js running as a Docker container using Docker Compose.

-## 1. Create docker-compose file
+## 1. Create a Docker Compose file

-Create `docker-compose.yml` file with the following content.
+Create a `docker-compose.yml` file with the following content.

 ```yaml
 version: '2.2'